women's sleepwear

 Best cotton pajama set

-Moshfegh, who is best known for writing My Year of Rest and Relaxation, owns these very pajamas.
-The author, a self-professed pajama obsessive, added them to her collection of more than a dozen sets after misplacing the top of a similar set.
-The set features a distinctly menswear-style silhouette that’s a little more lax in terms of fit.
-It’s an updated (read: nearly identical) version of J.Crew’s ostensibly discontinued — and highly popular — Vintage Pajamas that former Strategist writer Hilary Reid and Strategist contributor Hermione Hoby are fans of.
+Made from the same cool cotton as the boxers above, this set will work well year-round.
+Moshfegh, best known for writing My Year of Rest and Relaxation, owns these very pajamas.
+The author, a self-professed pajama obsessive, added them to her collection of more than a dozen sets after misplacing the top from another favorite.
+The set has a distinctly menswear-style silhouette that’s slightly more lax in terms of fix.
+It’s an updated (read: nearly identical) version of J.Crew’s ostensibly discontinued — and highly popular — Vintage Pajamas that Strategist senior editor Hilary Reid and Strategist contributor Hermione Hoby are fans of.
 “They have a slight air of formality to them — they’re the kind of pajamas I imagine wearing while trying to finish the last half of Swann’s Way or reading a newspaper in bed,” Reid says.
-These also have a literal airiness: Made from a cool cotton, they work well year-round, even when Reid has her air conditioner on the highest setting.
-There’s some comfort in the color: Reid and Hoby own them in a shade called hydrangea, which they describe as “vaguely medicinal” and “soothing, almost hospital-y,” respectively.
-It helps that these pajamas also remind Hoby of the pair Daniel Day-Lewis sports in Phantom Thread.
-And you can get this set monogrammed for a $10 fee, choosing between thread colors and including up to three initials.
+There’s also some comfort in the color: Reid and Hoby own them in a shade called hydrangea, which they describe as “vaguely medicinal” and “soothing, almost hospital-y,” respectively.
+It helps that the pajamas also remind Hoby of the pair Daniel Day-Lewis sports in Phantom Thread.
+And you can get this set monogrammed for a $10 fee, choosing the color of the thread and including up to three initials.

 Best linen-pajama set

-Strategist writer Katherine Gillespie never saw herself as a linen-pajama person, but she eventually came around to this set from Magic Linen (which was gifted to her by the brand).
-Her change of heart comes down to the fact that the pair doesn’t “particularly look like pajamas, especially in this linen-obsessed, loose clothes era.”
-That looseness can be attributed to the high-quality linen (made from top-tier European flax) that drapes in a “supremely flattering” way.
+Strategist writer Katherine Gillespie never saw herself as a linen-pajama person, but she eventually came around to this set from Magic Linen partly thanks to the fact that the pair “doesn’t particularly look like pajamas, especially in this linen-obsessed, loose clothes era,” she says.
+The comfortable looseness can be attributed to the high-quality linen (made from top-tier European flax) that drapes in a “supremely flattering” way.
 In the winter, Gillespie considers them a savior, especially with the hit-or-miss heating in her prewar apartment.

 Best silk-pajama set